What Is EBIT (Earnings Before Interest And Tax)?

 Earnings Before Interest and Tax = Net income + Interest expenses + Tax expense

-The first is to see EBIT from preliminary operations perspective while the other is to see it as a year-end profitability perspective.
-Although both the equation will derive the same number but to analyze the number from a different perspective is important from the point of view of investors.
+The first is to see EBIT from a preliminary operations perspective, while the other is to see it from a year-end profitability perspective.
+Although both the equations will derive the same number, analyzing the number from a different perspective is important from the investors’ point of view.

-If the interest is the main source of income of the business like in case of bank and financial institutions then such interest income is to be included in the Earnings Before Interest and Tax.
+If interest is the main source of income of the business-like in the case of banks and financial institutions, then such interest income is to be included in the earnings before interest and tax formula.

 - Revenue from operations: $2,500,000